-In addition to following all the normal rules of the road, teenagers in Georgia are subject to two additional laws.
-Both have to do with how they can get licensed in the first place, and put heavy restrictions on newer teen drivers.
-These laws are:
+In addition to following all the normal rules of the road, teenagers in Georgia are subject to an additional law known as Joshua’s Law.

 - Learner’s Permit.
 Starting at age 15, a teen can apply for a learner’s permit or “Class CP License,” which requires passing an exam.
 With this permit, teens can drive only under the supervision of an adult (21 or older) with a valid driver’s license.

 - Intermediate License.
 To get an intermediate or “Class D” license, a teen must have had their learner’s permit for at least 1 year.
 They also need to be at least 16 years of age and pass a driving test.
 This license lets them drive, but only under certain restrictions:

 - For the first 6 months, they cannot have any passenger who is not a member of their family.

 - For the next 6 months, they can have non-family members as passengers, but no more than 1 non-family passenger who’s under 21 years old.

 - After that, they can have up to 3 non-family passengers who are under 21.